JannetteA/p4/README.md

 The project must meet the following criteria:

 - Uses PHP/Laravel.
-- Uses a database with at least 2 tables.
+- Uses a database with at least two tables.
-- Demonstrates all 4 CRUD interactions (user signup/login does not count towards this).
+- Demonstrates all four CRUD interactions.
 - Demonstrates server-side error validation.

 ## Link to Planning Document
 https://docs.google.com/document/d/1Zc5gwN4LJ59-6lyivzGeSDKYRy7rDGb0L41pHAXj90E/edit

 ## Where are the 4 CRUD Operations in Action